hamidfathi1998/Bugloos-Player/info/ARCHITECTURE.md

 #### `.library`

-The UI and adapters for the library view in Auxio, `LibraryViewModel` handles the sorting and which data to display in the fragment, while `LibraryFragment` and `LibraryAdapter` displays the data.
+The UI and adapters for the library view in bugloos_player, `LibraryViewModel` handles the sorting and which data to display in the fragment, while `LibraryFragment` and `LibraryAdapter` displays the data.

 #### `.music`